vitorio/snarky-screening/README.md

 ## main.py
 Kivy-based video player which accepts text provided over a local socket and displays it on an ongoing basis, fading out after ten seconds.

 This uses [Twisted](http://kivy.org/docs/guide/other-frameworks.html), [ScrollLabel](https://github.com/kivy-garden/garden.scrolllabel) and [DesktopVideoPlayer](https://github.com/kivy-garden/garden.desktopvideoplayer) from the garden.
 ScrollView depends on [RecycleView](https://github.com/kivy-garden/garden.recycleview).
-At this time, you'll also need a patched Kivy `_text_sdl2` and a patched ScrollLabel if you want nice outlines like these:
+At this time, you'll also need a patched Kivy `_text_sdl2` and a patched ScrollLabel if you want nice outlines like these (or wait until Kivy 1.9.2+):

 ![Nice outlines only supported by SDL2](http://i.imgur.com/JAoqAYr.png)